aiyengar2/k8s-docs/docs/provisioning/02_provisioning_v2.md

 ## A "Brief" Note On Rancher And CAPI

-While Rancher's Provisioning V2 is **almost fully compliant** with upstream CAPI's **minimum** expectations of what Providers are expected to do today, it's important to understand that Rancher has had a history of supporting provisioning Kubernetes clusters (via its legacy Provisioning V1 solution) that influenced how it chose to make design decisions around the way it implemented its CAPI providers for Provisioning V2.
+Rancher's Provisioning V2 is **almost fully compliant** with upstream CAPI's **minimum** expectations of what Providers are expected to do today.

+**However**, it's important to understand that Rancher has had a history of supporting provisioning Kubernetes clusters (via its legacy Provisioning V1 solution) that influenced how it chose to make design decisions around the way it implemented its CAPI providers for Provisioning V2.

 ### Bootstrapping v.s.
 Managing `Machine`s